Image courtesy of Tourism Western Australia

 There are plenty of opportunities for Stand Up Paddling along Margaret River’s coastline and on the river.
 The protected waters around Gnarabup, Dunsborough and Gracetown are great for beginners and those who prefer flatwater to gnarly waves.
 Alternatively, have an adventure and go paddle boarding along the river.

-SUP hire, lessons and guided tours are available at Gnarabup Beach, in front of The White Elephant Café and Dunsborough.
+SUP hire, lessons and guided tours are available at Gnarabup Beach, in front of The White Elephant Café and at the Dunsborough foreshore during the summer months.

 West Australia may not be known for its huge mountains, but there are still a few opportunities to get vertical.
 The cliff ranges at Wilyabrup offer some of the region’s best climbing.
 Other options are Moses Rock, which is shorter and smaller than Wilyabrup and great for beginners, Wallcliffe, Gracetown Crag and Bob’s Hollow.